Governikus/AusweisApp/docs/sdk/desktop.rst

 ^^^^^^^^^^^^^^
 Your application can connect to a user installed AusweisApp2.
-If the user already has an active workflow your request will be refused by an HTTP error 409 "Conflict".
-Also it is not possible to connect multiple times to the WebSocket as only one connection is allowed and will be refused by an HTTP error 429 "Too Many Requests".
+If the user already has an active workflow your request will be refused by an HTTP error ``409 Conflict``.
+Also it is not possible to connect multiple times to the WebSocket as only one connection is allowed and will be refused by an HTTP error ``429 Too Many Requests``.
 Once an application is connected to the WebSocket the graphical user interface of the AusweisApp2 will be blocked and shows a hint that another application uses the AusweisApp2.